vocalpy/vocalpy/docs/user/howto/segmentation-ir-metrics.md

-    This function (1) high-pass filters the audio to reduce noise, (2) extracts the Hilbert envelope, (3) smooths the envelope with a Hann window, and then (4) thresholds the smooothed envelope to segment, setting the threshold to average of the envelope.
+    This function (1) high-pass filters the audio to reduce noise, (2) extracts the Hilbert envelope, (3) smooths the envelope with a Hann window, and then (4) thresholds the smoothed envelope to segment, setting the threshold to average of the envelope.

     Adapted from https://github.com/houtan-ghaffari/bird_syllable_segmentation